 - Schedule important activities throughout the day rather than all at once.

-- Ask your doctor about an exercise program to reduce fatigue.
+- Ask your cancer team to help you with an exercise program to help reduce fatigue.

 - Get enough rest and sleep.
 Short naps and rest breaks may be needed.